angeldollface/dotfiles/README.markdown

 ## ABOUT :books:

-I am trying to craft a unique, riced desktop environment for myself on Arch-based Linux.
-This repository contains the dotfiles for the configurations for different software to emulate a minimal desktop environment.
+This repository contains the dotfiles for the configurations for different software to emulate a heavily-modified minimal desktop environment on Arch Linux.

 ## SCREENSHOT